-Stacy, c’10 and her husband Tyler, d’11, have spent their Halloween evenings for the past six years going door to door in their Minneapolis suburb of St. Louis Park.
-Instead of candy, they’re collecting donations for the St. Louis Park Emergency Program, a local program that offers food, clothing and other forms of assistance for those in need.
+Stacy, c’10, and her husband Tyler, d’11, have spent their Halloween evenings for the past six years going door to door in their Minneapolis suburb of St. Louis Park.
+Instead of candy, they collect donations for the St. Louis Park Emergency Program, which provides food, clothing and other assistance for those in need.

-“My husband and I did the first trick or treat supply drive only on our block to meet neighbors and help a good cause,” says Stacy.
+“My husband and I did the first trick or treat supply drive only on our block to meet neighbors and help a good cause,” Stacy says.
 “It was so popular that we decided to make it an entire neighborhood effort the following year.”

 The scope of the night continued to grow the past two years as the all-call went out to other Jayhawks to help out as part of the KU Cares Month of Service.

-“Generally, it is very well-received,” says Stacy.
+“Generally, it is very well received,” Stacy says.
 “So many thank yous!
 Flyers are given to every home in advance so many people are ready with bags of donations.
 Others are surprised when an adult is knocking on their door on Halloween, but when we explain our cause they run to their kitchen to get something.”

 “I couldn’t count the items as there are literally thousands that fill our entire living room.
 This year 1,705 pounds were donated, which brings our to-date total over 11,500.
 Pretty insane.”